SERVIR-WA/GALUP/training/1_lu/modules/module4.md

 > hierarchy map.

 We want to develop objectives for the residential land use goal to accommodate the future population growth.
-Considering the physical suitability aspect, we have four sub-objectives.
-For the economic objective, we have five sub-objectives.
+Considering the physical suitability aspect, we have four _sub-objectives_.
+For the economic objective, we have five _sub-objectives_.

 ## 2. Analytic Hierarchy Process